adamgunderson/JuniperVersionMonitor/README.md

 ## scrapeEOL.py
-This script is used to scrape EOL versions and dates from juniper.net and save them as a CCV.
+This script is used to scrape EOL versions and dates from juniper.net and save them as a CSV.

 Additional Python Libraries are required:
 - pip install selenium